ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

 As an example, consider a situation in which you are creating a new board based on an existing Mbed Enabled board.
 For this tutorial, consider a new board called `ImaginaryBoard` that is based on [DISCO-L475VG-IOT01A](https://os.mbed.com/platforms/ST-Discovery-L475E-IOT01A/).

-`ImaginaryBoard` shares most of the same features of DISCO-L475VG-IOT01A, but it does not use `AnalogOut`, `AnalogIn`, `CAN` or `USB`.
+`ImaginaryBoard` shares most of the features of DISCO-L475VG-IOT01A, but it does not use `AnalogOut`, `AnalogIn`, `CAN` or `USB`.
 Some pins are also connected differently on the new board.

 Assuming you have Mbed CLI installed, follow these steps to make the port.